doridori/doridori.github.io/_posts/2022-10-11-Architecture-Application-as-a-Function.md

 - Non-existent / incomplete / disorganised domain requirements documentation
 - A non-existent / disorganised / bloated / poorly performing test suite
 - Poor naming
-- OOP state based edge case explosions
+- Race condition rich OOP state manipulations
 - Low architectural cohesion across a codebase / team

 In addition if your application is highly event driven (user input / network / OS / peripherals / sensors) not having a simple approach to process incoming events can lead to chaotic code.
 Multiply this if you are working within a sensitive domain which has strict requirements around runtime data retention.